 If you are interested in living abroad, the first step you want to take is to find a job in your desired destination country.
 According to research, one of the main reasons why people want to become an expat is that expatriate employers often offer relatively higher salaries.
 Therefore, expat employees are more likely to experience a higher standard of living while working abroad.

-To succeed in an international job, Expat resource centre offers excellent information on job hunting.
+Expat resource center offers excellent information on job hunting.
 Practical suggestions such as preparing a CV and researching the job market before you move ensures that you have work permits at hand before leaving.
 To learn more, please view Expat employment – Job hunting tips.

 - Study abroad